farokht-tech/farokht-privacy-policy/README.md

 Your information is used to:

-- Operate, maintain, and improve the Platform and services.
+- Operate, maintain, and improve the Platform and its services.
-- Facilitate orders, payments, and deliveries.
+- Facilitate product browsing, order placement, and delivery coordination.
 - Personalize recommendations and shopping experiences.
 - Enable social features such as likes, comments, and messaging.
 - Send relevant notifications related to app activity.
 - Prevent fraud and enhance security.
 - Communicate updates, offers, and support-related messages.
 - Analyze app performance and fix bugs or crashes.

+> **Note:** Online payments are not yet active on Farokht.
+Orders are currently processed through direct or cash-on-delivery methods.
+Once online payments are introduced, this Privacy Policy will be updated to reflect that process.

 ---